Claims information for employers

 Once a claim is accepted, the employer plays a key role in ensuring the necessary supports are in place.

-The claims manager will work as part of a team with the employee, their employer, the rehabilitation case manager and treating practitioners to support the employee to return to health and safely remain at, or return to, work.
+The claims manager will work as part of a team with the employee, their employer, the rehabilitation case manager and treating practitioners to support the employee to safely return to health and work.

 The employer plays a key role by assigning a rehabilitation case manager to support the injured employee and ensuring that supervisors and senior managers have the appropriate training to carry out their duties in assisting the injured employee to return to health and work.

-It is recommended that employers develop and maintain a rehabilitation management system to help meet obligations under the legislation and provide better rehabilitation services to employees.
+It is recommended that employers develop and maintain a rehabilitation management system to ensure legislative obligations are met and optimal rehabilitation services are provided to employees.
 Visit Rehabilitation management system and auditing for more information.